 - A high quality education space

 - Training and conference facilities

 It will become a popular destination in Doncaster's Civic and Cultural Quarter which can be enjoyed by all residents, businesses and visitors.

 Chamber Road from Waterdale to the entrance to Chamber Road Car Park will be closed during the works.
 The car park remains open and is accessible from College Road.

-From late November you will see scaffolding going up.
-This will allow the wings of the former girls school to be taken down.
 The iconic central frontage will be retained and carefully restored so it becomes the focal point of the new library and museum.